forcedotcom/source-deploy-retrieve/contributing/publishing.md

 1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
 1. Search for `Tasks: Run Task`.
 1. Select `Publish Source Deploy Retrieve Library`.
-1. Enter in your CircleCI Token.
+1. Enter your CircleCI Token.
-1. Once the request has been sent, approve the workflow in CircleCI. <i>Note only members of the GitHub team 'PDT' can approve the workflow.</i>
+1. Once the request has been sent, approve the workflow in CircleCI. <b>Note</b>: Only members of the GitHub team 'PDT' can approve the workflow.

 ## Post Publish

-After the publish has succeed, we want to port the version bump in main back to develop.
+After the publish has succeeded, port the version bump in main back to develop.

 ### Steps